viamrobotics/docs/docs/program/apis/_index.md

 ### Movement Sensor

-The [movement sensor component](/components/movement-sensor/) supports the following methods:
+The [movement sensor component](/components/movement-sensor/) supports the following methods.
 Some methods are only supported by certain models:

 {{< readfile "/static/include/components/apis/movement-sensor.md" >}}